 These are all items that I am in the process of doing or have already done.
 Your list will be different, but make sure you spend the time building it!
 I promise it will be worth it!

-What ways can you make an impact?
+How can you make an impact?

 Bonus #4: Journal Your Happy Moments

 Take note of your happy moments each day.
 If you're struggling with a loss of passion for life, those moments might be few and far between, but focusing on the positive can help you have more of them.
-Our happiness journal does precisely that.
-Based on the latest research on the effects of daily journaling on happiness and my own experiences dealing with depression, this 12-week journal will prompt you to focus on the positive each day.

 I hope these questions have been helpful if you are struggling to find your passion.
 It can be a long road, but it's entirely possible to find it, so keep going!